+We thank Professor Tadeusz Ulrych for his excellent suggestions and insightful comments in his review of this paper.
 We thank all the sponsors of M-OSRP for their support and encouragement.
 We have been partially funded by and are grateful for NSFCMG award DMS-0327778 and DOE Basic Sciences award DE-FG02-05ER15697.
 M-OSRP would like to thank Statoil ASA, Petoro, ExxonMobil, Eni, Total, and Schlumberger/WesternGeco for granting access to the Kristin data and special thanks to Ed Kragh (Schlumberger Cambridge Research), Joachim Mispel (Statoil ASA), Mariusz Majdanski (Schlumberger Cambridge Research), Mark Thompson, and Einar Otnes for their assistance and cooperation.